 2. Have you purchased travel insurance?

-This sounds like an expensive add-on, but travel insurance is just a smart idea.
 Why is travel insurance important?
 Most policies will cover you if you have to cancel your trip due to an illness or death in your traveling party or immediate family.
 It will also cover you in the case of a medical evacuation, lost luggage, or travel delays.
 Be sure to read carefully to see what your policy does and doesn’t cover.

 You can purchase insurance through the cruise line, your travel agent, or independently.
 Shop around to get the best deal, but be sure that your package covers all of your trip (pre-and post-cruise, and your travel to and from those destinations).